 In his first professional acting gig, Matthew McConaughey appeared as a (shirtless, of course) murder victim in an episode of Unsolved Mysteries.
-"They got the guy," the Academy Award winner told Entertainment Weekly earlier this year.
-"They found him around Bryan, Texas, about two weeks after that show."
+“They got the guy,” the Academy Award winner told Entertainment Weekly in 2014.
+“They found him around Bryan, Texas, about two weeks after that show.”
 Virginia Madsen also co-hosted the show with Stack in 1999.
 Curb Your Enthusiasm’s Cheryl Hines, MADtv’s Stephnie Weir, Saw’s Ned Bellamy, and Lost’s Daniel Dae Kim also appeared in episodes.

 That company was tasked with creating the show’s effects, from sparking clocks to creepy ghosts to, appropriately, aliens.
 In fact, the “Allagash Abduction” segment featured some of Cosgrove’s favorite effects created by Area 51.
 “We had such detailed paintings and drawings from [the abductees], and we based our special effects session on their drawings and paintings, not just from the descriptions,” Bridgers said.

 20. Sometimes, they did effects the old-fashioned way.